lhcb/starterkit-lessons/self-guided-lessons/htcondor-first-job.md

 * Monitor the progress of your jobs, from a terminal and a browser
 {% endobjectives %}

 Now it's time to make and submit a job of our own.
 To start with, you'll need to create an executable for the job you want to run.
-Create a file in your user area on lxplus called `my_first_script.sh`, and add the following lines:
+Create a file in your AFS area *(currently, submitting jobs from EOS is not supported, although coming soon!)* on lxplus called `my_first_script.sh`, and add the following lines:

 ```
 #!/bin/bash